Evaluation Results

 Evaluation Timeline

-Integrated with our agile development sprints:
+Integrated with my agile development sprints:

-Mid-fi prototype testing
+Low fidelity prototype testing

 • Basic usability tests